aldo-gutierrez/bitmasksorter/README.md

 | MixedBitSorterMT | O(n * log(n)) | O(n * log(n))?      | O(n), k <= t   | O(n*t)    | O(n*t)      |  O(2^c)  |
 | RadixBitSorterMT | O(n * log(n)) | O(n * k), k<log2(n) | O(n), k = 1    | O(n)      | O(n)        |    1     |

+## Comparing to Ska Sort
+I Still didn't implement the same algorithm but RadixByteSorterInt should be equivalent to Ska Sort Ska Sort is faster when the range of the number is 30 bit of more, and RadixBitSorter is faster if the range has less than 30 bits.

+More comparison is needed.

 ## Things to DO
 - Add More Object sorters besides RadixBitSorter
 - Add Long, Short, Byte sorters